Being Harassed on Instagram? Here's How to Stop - Fast

 Need help now?
 I've worked on over 1,000+ sextortion cases and know how to prevent your exposure and shut the blackmailers down.
 Contact me here for a free 15-minute phone call consultation - I happy to answer your questions.
 When you contact me, you will also also receive two free reports that contain invaluable information: Five Strategies to Stall Blackmail Scammers and Not Pay Anything and Sextortion Survival Guide - Five Critical Mistakes to Avoid and What to Do Instead.
 These invaluable guides contain proven strategies to help you take control of the situation before it escalates.

-The short answer to your questions are:
+The quick answers to your questions are:

-b) ignoring the scammer might make things worse (depending), and
+b) ignoring the scammer might make things worse, and

-c) reporting harassment to Instagram is a waste of time, in my opinion.
+c) reporting harassment to Instagram is a waste of time

-I'll explain why in detail - here's an overview:
+I'll explain why in detail further down - here's an overview:

 - Male vs Female Version of This Scam